LennardF1989/BF2042-Portal-Docs/docs/blocks/Message.md

 Returns a constructed **Message** object which can be used with DisplayGameModeMessage, DisplayNotificationMessage, DisplayHighlightedWorldLogMessage, and DisplayCustomMessage.
 The **Message** object is created by providing a format **String**, which can take up to 3 format items.
 A format **String** is a **String** that contains `{}` (called braces) within them, which can be substituted for parameters.
 For example, the **String** - `{} gained {} points!` - can be given a **Player** and **Number** parameter and could output as `John gained 2 points!`.
 See the example below for how this can be used with blocks.

-_Note: It\'s your responsibility to ensure a safe and fair experience for others, violating the EA User Agreement by using offensive or inappropriate text may result in account bans._
+_Note: It's your responsibility to ensure a safe and fair experience for others, violating the EA User Agreement by using offensive or inappropriate text may result in account bans._

-### Notes
-The supplied string literal is subject to vague censoring rules PRE-formatting.
-This means that, if you try to print a message with the string literal `test B: {} test`, and a parameter for `{}` it will change the text to `test ***** test` and throw an error saying that there's no braces in the text.

-This is presumably due to the game thinking you wrote `b*itch`. `: = i`, `{ = c` -> `bi c}`, which is close enough to the swear word.

 ### Inputs